z0v3r1n/z0v3r1n.github.io/content/posts/fsop_exitinction_openecsc/index.md

 Now what?
 We have a write what where ... but, no idea what to do with it. :'(

-What we could do is took a look at the limitations we have thus, helping us eliminate techinques and then see what we are left with.
+What we could do is take a look at the limitations we have thus, helping us eliminate techinques that are not do-able and then see what we are left with.

 Let's see! `Full RELRO` is enabled so, we can't perform `got overwrite`.
 There is a call to `free()` when the program exits!
-But, in `>= glibc-2.34` the `__malloc_hook` and `__free_hook` are not used so, can't do that either.
-There are only two options we are left with that are `$rip` overwrite by leaking stack address through `environ` variable and then overwriting the saved address by a `rop chain`.
-Or, we could perform file struct exploitation by writing a fake file struct to writeable memory and then overwriting `_IO_list_all` to that fake file struct so, when `_IO_flush_all` is called it executes the function pointed by the `vtable` of the file structs and then, using `_IO_wfile_seekoff->_IO_switch_to_wget_mode->__OVERFLOW` chain to do `system('/bin/sh\x00')`.
+But, in `>= glibc-2.34` the `__malloc_hook` and `__free_hook` are not used so, can't overwrite the hooks to get shell either.
+There are only two options we are left with that are `ret2system` by leaking stack address through `environ` variable and then overwriting the saved address.
+Or, we could perform file struct exploitation by writing a fake file struct to writeable memory and then overwriting `_IO_list_all` to that fake file struct so, when `_IO_flush_all` is called it calls the vtable which we have corrupted so, it does `_IO_wfile_seekoff->_IO_switch_to_wget_mode->__OVERFLOW` chain to do `system('/bin/sh\x00')`.

 > Update:
 > I was talking to someone from pwn.college discord server and he told me that the intended path was to corrupt the exit handlers and thus the name `exit-nction`.
 And, here I was thinking that it was extinction.
 > https://m101.github.io/binholic/2017/05/20/notes-on-abusing-exit-handlers.html

-Now, I chose to do file struct exploitation because i'm the follower of mantra "reject rop and embrace fsop!".
+Now, I chose to do file struct exploitation because i'm the follower of the mantra "reject rop and embrace fsop!".

 ---

 ### What are file structs? `_IO_FILE` & `_IO_FILE_plus`

-In order to understand how we file structure exploitation works let's deep dive!
+In order to understand how we can do file structure exploitation works let's deep dive!
 Now, what is a file struct? `_IO_FILE` is a structure that is usually returned by functions like `fopen` and used by functions like `fwrite`, `fread` etc. Now, why do we need these file structs?
 We were doing just fine with `write` and `read` syscall?
 The purpose of file structs is to the read and write operation faster by using a buffer reduce the number of read and write syscalls.

 ```c
 /* The tag name of this struct is _IO_FILE to preserve historic